 - Have a Master’s Degree in education or an appropriate field from a regionally accredited institution

 - GRE OPTIONAL for 2020-2021 admissions.
-Demonstrate an acceptable GRE or the Miller’s Analogy Score from the past five years
+Demonstrate an acceptable GRE score from the past five years

 - Provide a written statement that documents evidence that leadership skills and experiences, and explains motivations and goals for pursuing the Ed.D. degree

 - Complete an interview with College of Education faculty

 - Complete a reference referral form and provide 3 letters of reference, with at least one letter from an academic reference

 - Agree to a criminal background check